Monitoring Illegal Practice

 During these random visits, our inspectors:

-• Make engineers, contractors, and municipalities aware of the requirements of the law.
+• Ensure engineers, contractors, and municipalities are aware of the all legal requirements.

-The inspector’s ’s objective is not to control the quality of the work, but any situation deemed dangerous will be reported to the appropriate authorities (such as the CNESST).
+The objective is not to control the quality of the work.
+However any situation deemed dangerous will be reported to the appropriate authorities (such as the CNESST).

-Also, the inspector may take photographs or request information and documents on a project or works in the process of being carried out.
-Anyone present on the work site must cooperate or face penalties or fines.
+In addition, the inspector may take photographs or request information and documents on a project or work in the process.
+Anyone present on the work site must cooperate, failing which they may be subject to penalities penalties or fines.

 Legal recourse

-Some of the changes made to the Engineering Act on September 24, 2020, directly affect municipalities.
-To assist cities in decision-making, the OIQ has created guides on essential issues affected by the legislation, including culverts, buildings, waterways, and retaining walls.
+Some of the amendments made to the Engineers Act on September 24, 2020, directly affect municipalities.
+The OIQ has developed decision making guides to help municipalities make informed decisions in key areas of the legislation, including culverts, buildings, waterways, and retaining walls.

-See our Decision Support Tools publication (in French) for full details and consult the guides created by the OIQ.
+See our publication on decision-making tools (in French) for more details and links to the OIQ guides.

-If you want to verify that a person is a member of the OIQ and can use the title, consult our membership directory.
+To verify that a person is a member of the OIQ and can use the title “engineer”, consult our membership directory.

-You can also access the list of individuals and companies found guilty of illegal practices by the courts.
+You can also access the list of individuals and companies convicted of illegal practices.

-Check out our reporting page.
-It explains the nature of a report and its process.
-If necessary, you can fill out the form and send it to the OIQ.
+Visit our reporting page to learn more about the reporting process.
+If you wish to submit a report, fill out the form and send it to the OIQ.

 Understanding the report